-A digital garden is a place for writings, generally from a single author, that are explicitly framed as a “work in progress”, and so any given piece of writing is presumed to not necessarily have any particular level of quality, finality, “polish”, etc. Thus it is a way of framing and relating to publishing “content” (ideas, thoughts, notes, etc.) that lowers friction for the author to make their work openly available.
+A digital garden is a place for writings, currently most-often from a single author (mainly because good collaborative digital gardening systems haven’t become available yet), that are explicitly framed as a “work in progress”, and so any given piece of writing is presumed to not necessarily have any particular level of quality, finality, “polish”, etc. Thus it is a way of framing and relating to publishing “content” (ideas, thoughts, notes, etc.) that lowers friction for the author to make their work openly available.
 This creates a space to publish and evolve one’s writing and other content in any desired stage of the creation process so that visitors may explore and engage with the ideas in a free-form, dynamic way.

 Digital gardens embrace imperfection, shifting away from expectations of notability, quality, polish, etc., and toward the beneficial dynamics of growth and evolution.
 For the author it is freeing, and for the visitor it is potentially exciting, seeing and engaging with new, nascent ideas, concepts, and other content that one might not otherwise have access to.

 I first became aware of the term “digital garden” perhaps 6 months ago and was fascinated by it conceptually, but didn’t yet realize its power for the writer, the thinker, the creator.
 It is not an entirely new concept, and the term itself has meandering origins as well.
 Even now as it is starting to gain a more cohesive identity and momentum, there are many overlapping but disparate definitions.
 What follows is mine, ever-evolving like this place, but if you are interested in interested in learning more about the history of the concept, this article is a great overview.

 There are a few key ideas that to me embody the concept and the power of “digital gardening”.

 - “Learning in public”

 - Navigation oriented toward exploration rather than original publication date